j50n/deno-proc/site/src/core/pipelines.md

   .reduce((acc, n) => acc + n, 0);
 ```

-## When to Use Pipelines
+## Choosing Between Pipelines and JavaScript

-**Use pipelines when:**
-- You're processing large files
+Understanding when to use each approach helps you build efficient and maintainable data processing workflows.

-- You want to chain Unix tools
+Use pipelines when you're processing large files, want to chain Unix tools together, need streaming performance, or you're replacing shell scripts with more robust TypeScript code.
-- You need streaming performance
-- You're replacing shell scripts

-**Use JavaScript when:**
-- You need complex logic
-- You're working with structured data (JSON, etc.)
-- You need type safety
-- The operation is CPU-bound

-**Mix both** for the best of both worlds!
+Use JavaScript transformations when you need complex logic that's difficult to express with Unix tools, you're working with structured data like JSON, you need type safety and IDE support, or the operation is CPU-bound rather than I/O-bound.

+The most powerful approach is mixing both techniques, using Unix tools for efficient data filtering and JavaScript for complex transformations and business logic.

 ## Next Steps